 In order to make VoIP calls from your handset or desktop/laptop, you'll need power, and if it drops you won't be able to make and receive calls.
 Fortunately, with your mobile apps, you would still be able to make calls from your smartphone.
 That's the great thing about VoIP, if power is cut to your office or home there are still options.

 Truth be told there's a lot of choice in the market when it comes to VoIP services and providers.
-The best VoIP service for your business will depend on your requirements but what we can say, as a leading UK VoIP provider ourselves, is that you should look for a company that is well established and ideally has UK support.
+The best VoIP service for your business will depend on your requirements but what we can say, as on of the best UK VoIP providers ourselves, is that you should look for a company that is well established and ideally has UK support.
 It's also important to choose a provider that isn't too big as you don't want to become insignificant to them.
 T2K is a small business specialist and has been providing services to companies across the UK for over 28 years.
 With 100% UK based support, our team of VoIP telecoms experts provide a 5* rated service.

 As a telecoms company, we work with a number of technology providers, from Mitel to Gamma, and have experience working with a huge variety of phone systems.
 Through our experience, we've selected what we think is the best cloud VoIP solution for our clients, which is Gamma Horizon.

 Gamma is an award-winning provider of Unified Communications as a Service (UCaaS), meaning among other things, they provide one the UK's leading hosted VoIP services.
 Gamma provides everything from internet connections and telephone numbers through to SIP trunks and hosted phone systems.
 They are an international company, operating in the UK, Holland, Germany and Spain and T2K selected them as their hosted VoIP partner due to their incredibly high service levels and the extensive features their platform offers.